mealaud/mealaud.github.io/content/notes/introduction-to-manifolds.md

 Topological manifolds are locally Euclidean.
 {{% /MathEnv %}}

 But why is this important?
 Our above observation allows us to do some calculus on our space (since we know how to do calculus in Euclidean space).
-To this end, recall the {{<ref "the moral of differentiation" "/notes/the-moral-of-differentiation">}}:

-1. Differentiation is a local property.
-2. Differentiation isn't always possible.
-3. When differentiation is possible, it simplifies things.

-Combining these morals with our boxed observation, we get to the pleasant conclusion that
+To this end, recall from {{<ref "the moral of differentiation" "/notes/the-moral-of-differentiation">}} that differentiation is a local property: the only thing that matters to differentiation is a small neighborhood around your chosen point.
+Combining this with morals our boxed observation, we get to the pleasant conclusion that

 {{% MathEnv "up" %}}